Finding the sweet spot in group fitness

 "If you're advanced, I'll give you clues how to push yourself," she said, "but I'm gearing to the beginning/intermediate practitioner, versus the advanced one."

-Carol Espel, the national director of group fitness at Equinox, said some new classes at the luxury chain reflect an industry shift toward wellness and longevity.
+Carol Espel, the national director of group fitness at Equinox, said some new classes at the luxury chain reflect an industry shift towards wellness and longevity.

 "Our members are interested in getting results, whether it's fitness or mindfulness," she said.
 "They want the same feeling, even if their bodies are not 18 anymore."